Andrew8xx8/shell-games/README.md

 # SHELL GAMES

-Simple games writed on bash.
-Just for lulz.
+Simple games written on bash.
+Just for lulz

 ## Game Of Life